0xPARC/0xparc-intro-book/easy/src/intro.typ

 Cryptography is everywhere now and needs no introduction.
-As examples, let's consider two examples of what protocols designed by classical cryptography can achieve:
+Let's consider two examples of what protocols designed by classical cryptography can achieve:

 - *Proofs*.
 An example of this is digital signature algorithms like RSA,